debbyjimmy/BaseLayerLoader/README.md

 # 👋 Hi, I'm [Your Name]
-## 🚀 Big Data Engineer | Cloud Data Architect | Scalable Data Solutions
+## 🚀 Data Engineer | Cloud Data Architect | Scalable Data Solutions

+As a Data Expert, with experience in the entire data life cycle, from data collection to storage, analysis, visualization, and prediction.
 I specialize in **Big Data Management**, focusing on **scalable data architectures, cloud-based ETL pipelines, and real-time data processing**.
-With experience in **distributed computing, data lakes, and cloud platforms**, I build efficient systems that handle **terabytes of structured and unstructured data**.
+With experience in **distributed computing, data lakes, and cloud platforms**, I build efficient systems that handle **terabytes of structured and unstructured data**.  **I have experience working with large geographic data as well.**

 ---